 1. How to watch VHSs or DVDs using Mac?

 If you wish to watch VHSs or DVDs by using your Mac, it is also possible.
-In order to achieve such goal, you would need a converter box which would convert the video signal into a signal which your Mac would recognize and then allow you to watch.
-This converter box would intermediate between each device, and would cause both their signals to be compatible.
+In order to achieve such a goal, you would need a converter box that would convert the video signal into a signal which your Mac would recognize and then allow you to watch.
+This converter box would intermediate between each device and would cause both their signals to be compatible.

-When working with a converter box, you would need to connect it the video source as well as to the Mac.
+When working with a converter box, you would need to connect it to the video source and the Mac.
 This way, you would need to use the cables necessary for both connections, and you should make sure they are the correct ones.
-It is recommendable that you learn how to properly achieve this before trying to do it.
+It is recommendable that you learn how to achieve this before trying to do it properly.
 If you have any doubts, you should always consult each device owner’s manual or call the manufacturer’s customer service for advice.

 2. How to use video from your connected or built-in iSight camcorder?

 You can use your iSight camcorder to record video directly into your iMovie project.
 This means you can spontaneously add clips to your project while you're working on it.
-Just connect your iSight camcorder to the FireWire port of your Mac and you're ready to start recording.
+Just connect your iSight camcorder to your Mac's FireWire port, and you're ready to start recording.
 If you have more than one camcorder connected, such as an iSight and a camcorder, or you have an iMac with a built-in iSight-choose iSight from the pop-up menu that appears when you switch to camcorder mode.
-Alternative, you need to convert camcorder to iMovie compatible video formats, such as MOV.
-Learn about camcorder to MOV video converter for Mac (Mojave supported).
+Alternatively, you need to convert the camcorder to iMovie compatible video formats, such as MOV.